a-mohan1/a-mohan1.github.io/index.md

 author_profile: true
 ---

-I leverage data science and computational science in my work to design new materials and processes.
+I leverage data science and computational science in my work to design new products and processes.

-I earned my Ph.D. at MIT, where I conducted research on the mathematical modeling and stochastic simulation of complex fluids and polymers.
+I earned my Ph.D. at MIT, where I conducted research on the mathematical modeling and stochastic simulation of complex flows.
 Here is a video from one of my stochastic simulations:

 <div class="video">
     <figure style="width: 400px" class="align-center">